NesCafe62/screeps-lightweight-generator-threads/README.md

 >
 > Thread gets added to runner's suspended queue, which will resume execution (but from begginning of the generator function) as soon as required `Game.time` will come

-IF delay is Infinity: (restart with suspend)
+If delay is Infinity: (restart with suspend)
 > Changes it's state to `SUSPENDED`.
 >
 > But will not add thread to runner's suspened queue.
 (Will need to resume the thread by calling `resume()` or `restart()`)